christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The network converges.

-When `loss.backward()` is called, the derivatives are propagated through all Variables in the graph, and their .grad attribute accumulated with the gradient.
+When `loss.backward()` is called, the derivatives are propagated through all Variables in the graph, and their .grad attribute accumulated with the gradient (except those with `requires_grad` set to False):

 ```python
 print(loss.grad_fn)  # NegBackward